-The form will now display the type and modulation frequency of any subaudible signalling that the base station receives.
 The Service Kit lets you test aspects of the PA.
 You can test the fan, the front panel, and the PA's ability to transmit.

 Control Tests

 The Control Tests form (Diagnose > Power Amplifier > Control Tests) lets you test the PA fan and front panel fault LED.